 Running a Full Node

 Running a full node requires permanent and stable network access in order for the node to keep up with the network and to be able to participate in it.
 Bitcoin network usage is approximately 5 Gigabytes per day.
-Therefore it is not suited for limited connections.
+Therefore it is not suited for limited or expensive metered connections.

 Running a full node is a matter of maintaining ample disk space and stable internet connection.
 As long as the client is running, it does the rest on its own.